-- 5.1 The executive committee shall be elected at the beginning of each academic year at the time of the first departmental meeting of the fall semester.
+- a.
+The executive committee shall be elected at the beginning of each academic year at the time of the first departmental meeting of the fall semester.
 It shall be composed of one full, one associate, and one assistant professor.
 Faculty will caucus independently by rank and elect representatives by secret ballot.
 An alternate will be elected for each representative.
-Members of the executive committee may serve no more than two consecutive terms. - 5.2 The departmental chair shall be a non-voting member of the executive committee and shall serve as its chair.
-The associate chairs may attend executive committee meetings on a non-voting ex-officio basis. - 5.3 The executive committee shall assist the departmental chair in determining departmental policy and procedure.
+Members of the executive committee may serve no more than two consecutive terms. - b.
+The departmental chair shall be a non-voting member of the executive committee and shall serve as its chair.
+The associate chairs may attend executive committee meetings on a non-voting ex-officio basis. - c.
+The executive committee shall assist the departmental chair in determining departmental policy and procedure.
 It shall act as a body of primary initiative in those areas where there are no committees and as a review agency for all other committees when it considers this appropriate.
-The executive committee shall undertake computer laboratory, institute, center and program review on a rotating basis, according to Section 26.0.
+The executive committee shall undertake, institute, center and program review on a rotating basis, according to section III.C.4.e.
 The executive committee shall normally meet at least once every month during the academic year.
-Its decisions shall be announced at the next departmental meeting. - 5.4 While the Executive Committee will be involved in determining departmental policy and procedure, there may be major organizational decisions pertaining to the nature of the graduate or undergraduate programs.
-If such changes lead to a reorganization of the department, they must be approved by a two-thirds majority in a secret ballot vote of faculty as defined in 1.0 above.
+Its decisions shall be announced at the next departmental meeting. - d.
+While the Executive Committee will be involved in determining departmental policy and procedure, there may be major organizational decisions pertaining to the nature of the graduate or undergraduate programs.
+If such changes lead to a reorganization of the department, they must be approved by a two-thirds majority in a secret ballot vote of faculty as defined in section III.C.3.d above.